yheliouimx/mxRunbook-Monitor/README.md

 `accentColor` drives the `--color-primary` CSS variable used across the dashboard and in canvas exports.
 Use the client's brand color.
 `runbookFile` sets the JSON file the dashboard loads.
 Defaults to `runbook.json` if omitted — useful when managing multiple projects in the same folder.
 `logoFile` / `backgroundFile` load a specific file from `assets/` directly, bypassing the prefix-based auto-detection.
 Omit to keep auto-detection.
+`excelFile` (Electron only) specifies the source `.xlsx` file to update when using the Excel save-back feature.
+If omitted, the first `*.xlsx` found in the client folder is used automatically.
 `healthThresholds` tunes the Sentinel Strip health advisory: `ahead` (%) = delta above which the advisory is Green; `onTrack` (%) = above which Amber; `atRisk` (%) = above which Red (below = delayed).
 Negative = behind schedule.

 ### 3. Map your data columns — `mapping.yml`